-The performance requirements of the ATLAS Inner Detector (ID) were formulated in the Inner Detector Technical Design Report (TDR) [2].
-The pixel system is an important part of the ID and plays a major role in ful£lling these requirements.
+The performance requirements for the ATLAS Inner Detector (ID) were formulated in the Inner Detector Technical Design Report (TDR) [2].
+The pixel system is an important part of the ID and plays a major role in fulfilling these requirements.

 The general performance requirements for the pixel system are: